vasilakisfil/Introspected-REST/README.md

 ##### All important resources are identifed by one resource identifer mechanism
 > induces simple, visible, reusable, stateless communication

+Roy explains that very well in his thesis:
+> A resource is a conceptual mapping to a set of entities, not the entity that corresponds to the mapping at any particular point in time
+>
+> More precisely, a resource R is a temporally varying membership function MR(t),
+> which for time t maps to a set of entities, or values, which are equivalent.
+> The values in the set may be resource representations and/or resource identifiers. [...]
+> Some resources are static in the sense that, when examined at any time after their creation,
+> they always correspond to the same value set.
+> Others have a high degree of variance in their value over time.
+> The only thing that is required to be static for a resource is the semantics of the mapping,
+> since the semantics is what distinguishes one resource from another.
+>
+> --- Roy Fielding
+>

 ##### Access methods have the same semantics for all resources
 > induces visible, scalable, available through layered system, cacheable, and shared caches